GeoWebCache/geowebcache/documentation/en/user/source/webinterface/status.rst

 The Status page is the main page of the GeoWebCache web interface.
 It as accessible at ``http://<GEOWEBCACHE_URL>``.
 For example, if geowebcache is running in Tomcat on port 8080, the URL would be ``http://localhost:8080/geowebcache``.

-Thise page also links to the :ref:`webinterface.demo`.
+This page also provides a link to the :ref:`webinterface.demo`.

 Capabilities documents
 ----------------------

-GeoWebCache operates as a WMS 1.1.1, WMTS 1.0.0, and a TMS 1.0.0 server, and thus publishes capabilities documents for all of these services.
+GeoWebCache operates as a WMS 1.1.1, WMTS 1.0.0, and a TMS 1.0.0 server, and thus publishes capabilities documents for all these services.

 .. list-table::
    :widths: 20 80